laravel/docs/helpers.md

 <a name="method-array-wrap"></a>
 #### `Arr::wrap()` {#collection-method}

 The `Arr::wrap` method wraps the given value in an array.
-If the given value is already an array it will not be changed:
+If the given value is already an array it be returned without modification:

     use Illuminate\Support\Arr;